himynameisdave/git-labelmaker/README.md

-## git-labelmaker
+## :flags: git-labelmaker
-:flags: Edit git labels from the command line using **`git-labelmaker`**!
-You can easily add or remove git-labels, making it easier for your project to adhere to a sane labelling scheme.
+Edit GitHub labels from the command line using **`git-labelmaker`**!
+You can easily add or remove GitHub labels, making it easier for your projects to adhere to a sane labelling scheme.

 ### Install